Satisfactory Academic Policies (SAP)

 Re-establishing aid eligibility:

 A student who becomes ineligible for aid by failure to meet SAP requirements may not re-establish eligibility by not attending for one or more semesters.
-Students can re-establish eligibility by enrolling for one or more semesters without the assistance of financial aid funds to meet standards required by SAP policy.
+Students can re-establish eligibility by enrolling for one or more semesters without the assistance of financial assistance funds to meet standards required by SAP policy.

 Students who fail to meet SAP requirements will be notified of their loss of aid eligibility by their departmental office via their Wash U e-mail address.
 A student who becomes ineligible for aid by failure to meet SAP requirements may also appeal to reestablish aid eligibility.
 Your appeal will be reviewed by your school’s Dean’s office.
 An appeal must contain the extenuating circumstances surrounding the failure to meet SAP, such as illness or injury, or other circumstances beyond the student’s control.